find a good offer banner 2023

 Do as the locals in Samarkand

-Saturated with impressions, I trudge back towards the hotel.
-A pair of fat, happy men with square felt hats come down a flight of stairs followed by a fragrant smoke and food smell.
-My stomach rumbles in agreement and I go up the stairs.
-Fortunately, there are plenty of opportunities to satisfy your hunger in Samarkand, either in the finer restaurants or in a - often more pleasant - "chaikhana".
+My stomach rumbles in agreement and I head up the stairs.
+Fortunately, there are plenty of opportunities to satisfy your hunger in Samarkand, either in the finer restaurants or in an - often cozier - "chaikhana".

 In these tea houses, men primarily meet for a chat, but women are also welcome.
 In addition to tea, traditional dishes such as "plow" (a rice dish) and "manti" (small dough packets) are served here.
 I take off my shoes and sit down at a "tapchan", which is a bed-like platform covered by a blanket with a low table on top.

 Here you sit in a tailor's position and eat with the locals, and like the locals.
 Not much has changed here since the time of the caravans.
 It is very atmospheric and relaxed.
-Nice.
+And how lovely it is.
+It's fun to do like the locals when traveling to Uzbekistan.

 Have a good trip to Samarkand and the rest of Uzbekistan!